slyvka800/second_rep/README.md

 2. Create virtual environment being in folder of that project
 3. Activate virtual environment
 4. Install flask_sqlalchemy, flask_marshmallow, marshmallow-sqlalchemy
+5. Being in folder of that project create database: write in terminal "python" then ">>> from disposable_tableware_rest import db
+>>> db.create_all()"
-5. Run flask app
+6. Run flask app
-6. Go to the instrument of API testing, open "http://localhost:5000/item" and test methods GET/POST/PUT/DELETE
+7. Go to the instrument of API testing, open "http://localhost:5000/item" and test methods GET/POST/PUT/DELETE